CAMPUS PARKING ASSIGNMENTS

 - The campus speed limit is 15 m.p.h., except where posted differently.

 - The following violations are serious offenses.
-Depending on the severity of the violation and/or subsequent violations, campus parking/driving privileges will be rescinded for a period of time as determined by the director of public safety.
+Depending on the severity of the violation and/or subsequent violations, campus parking/driving privileges will be rescinded for a period of time as determined by the Associate Dean of Student Affairs.

 - Driving any motor vehicle (including motorcycle) on any sidewalk or lawn,